oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 .. image:: /admin_guide/img/op_structure/op_structure_search_orm.png

-Each of the supported index types uses it's own set of entities - i.e. 5 entities for standard index type and 5 more entities for website index type.
+Each of the supported index types uses its own set of entities - i.e. 5 entities for standard index type and 5 more entities for website index type.

 Elasticsearch Search Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^